mustafatmaca/Cinemafy/README.md

 If you would like to run a separate test make sure you have added these parameters to VM Options of JUnit run configuration

-## Project overview

-Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
-- Under the `srs/main/java` are located Application sources
-   - `Application.java` is a runnable Java application class and a starting point
-   - `GreetService.java` is a  Spring service class
-   - `MainView.java` is a default view and entry point of the application
-- Under the `srs/test` are located test files
-- `src/main/resources` contains configuration files and static resources
-- The `frontend` directory in the root folder contains client-side dependencies and resource files
-   - All CSS styles used by the application are located under the root directory `frontend/styles`
-   - Templates would be stored under the `frontend/src`

 ## More Information and Next Steps

 - Vaadin Basics [https://vaadin.com/docs](https://vaadin.com/docs)